Decadz/Meta-Learning-Literature-Overview/README.md

 Meta-Learning Literature Overview
 </h1>

-This repository contains a curated list of meta-learning papers closely related to my PhD research.
+This repository contains a curated list of meta-learning papers closely related to my [PhD thesis](https://arxiv.org/abs/2406.09713).
 The research papers are primarily focused on optimization-based meta-learning approaches for learning loss functions, optimizers, and parameter initialization.

 **Table of Contents**